Ji-Hwan Bae Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Ji-Hwan Bae (.241 slugging percentage in past 10 games, including no home run), take on starter Drew Smyly and the Chicago Cubs at PNC Park, Monday at 7:05 PM ET.
+On Wednesday, Ji-Hwan Bae (.258 on-base percentage in past 10 games, 66 points below season-long percentage) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 12:35 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Brewers.
+He had a hitless performance in his most recent game (0-for-2) against the Cubs.

 Ji-Hwan Bae Game Info & Props vs. the Cubs